akoutmos/pharams/README.md

 **WORK IN PROGRESS**

-Define Phoenix parameter validations declaratively.
-Under the hood, the Pharams macros make use of Ecto.Schema and so errors are provided in the form of changesets.
+Define Phoenix parameter validators declaratively.
+Under the hood, the Pharams macros make use of Ecto.Schema and as a results, errors are provided in the form of changesets.
 These error changesets can then be sent to any error view of your choosing (Pharams comes with a very basic error view out of the box).
-In addition, the usage of the Pharams macro will inject a Plug in your controller so that the `params` variable passed to your Phoenix controller has already already been validated.
-The `params` variable passed to your function controller is a plain map with atoms as keys.
+In addition, the usage of the `pharams` macro will inject a Plug in your controller so that the `params` variable passed to your Phoenix controller action function has already already been validated.
+The `params` variable passed to your function controller is a map which mirrors your schema with atoms as keys.

 ## Installation